 According to the Interactive Advertising Bureau (IAB), more than 69% of marketers have brought their programmatic ad campaigns in-house.

-In-house programmatic campaigns are useful are they increase cost-efficiency, resource efficiency, and transparent.
-A combination of all these lead to higher return on ad spend (ROAS).
+In-house programmatic campaigns are useful are they increase cost efficiency, resource efficiency, and transparency.
+A combination of all these leads to a higher return on ad spend (ROAS).

 First-Party Data & Moving Away from Cookies

-As marketers will soon loose the ability to track consumers as third-party cookie data is no longer available by the end of 2023, they need to find new, reliable workaround for programmatic advertising process.
+As marketers will soon lose the ability to track consumers as third-party cookie data is no longer available by the end of 2023, they need to find a new, reliable workaround for the programmatic advertising process.

 This is where first-party data creates its magic – by offering tremendous value to both advertisers and publishers by providing consumer interests and preferences to help discover the most effective ad messaging.